 Following suggestions from group members, each lunch now has a particular theme and we will explore this as a group through ‘lightning’ presentations and discussion for 30mins.
 The rest of the meeting will be open for discussions of all kinds, so do come along with news of your work, project or ideas for the future!
 Some meetings will also include a special guest with a unique take on migration issues, and we are supporting / co-hosting a number of afternoon events across the year – so please check back for more news soon!

-The following event(s) have been recommended by our members:
+The following event(s) and awards have been recommended by our members:

 - Prof Linda McDowell (Geography, Oxford) will be speaking as part of the Geography seminar series on 25th April 2018 on issues surrounding migration.
 More details on this soon!

 - Teesside Sanctuary Awards – the Sanctuary Awards offers support for up to five students in the 2018-19 academic year (three undergraduate / two postgraduate courses).
 You may apply for a Teesside Sanctuary award if you meet the academic entry criteria for your chosen course along with the following criteria:

 You have firmly accepted a place on a course at Teesside University.

 You are unable to obtain funding from the Student Loan Company by virtue of immigration status.